Specifying data types

 }

-When a user attempts to install this extension, Firefox will show the usual installation prompt with the description of the required (API) permissions as well as a new description to indicate that the extension does not collect any data (see Figure 3).
+When a user attempts to install this extension, Firefox shows the usual installation prompt with the description of the required (API) permissions and a description to indicate that the extension doesn’t collect any data, like this:

-The "no data collected" type is also listed in the Permissions and data tab of the extension in about:addons
+The "no data collected" type is also listed in the Permissions and data tab of the extension in about:addons, like this: